1540 Coordinator of Management Information Systems

 13. Remains competent and current through self-directed reading of professional journals, cultivating professional contacts, attending professional conferences, and attending training and/or courses as required.

-14. Contributes to the overall success of Computer Services by performing all other duties as assigned by the Chief Information Officer.
+14. Contributes to the overall success of Computer Services by performing all other duties as assigned by the Director of Computer Services.

-The Coordinator of Management Information Systems is supervised by the Chief Information Officer and supervises the Management Information Systems staff.
+The Coordinator of Management Information Systems is supervised by the Director of Computer Services and supervises the Management Information Systems staff.

 OFFICE OF HUMAN RESOURCES